shreenidhi-B/ros-training/tasks/alica/README.md

 After implementing it you will be still getting compilation errors.
 Fix them.

-Find out how to launch simulation and turtles using `roslaunch` and observe turtles spawning and at least attempting to form a circle.
+Find out how to launch simulation and turtles using `roslaunch` (without using `flatland_models`'s launch file) and observe turtles spawning and at least attempting to form a circle.